Use Your Own Inference Code with Hosting Services

 update requested by UpdateEndpoint

-will not be completed, security patches
+isn't completed, security patches

-would not be applied, and unhealthy instances will not be replaced.
+aren't applied, and unhealthy instances aren't replaced.

 While the minimum bar is for the container to return a static 200, a container